Pump Court: 1 Pump Court

 Joseph Chitty the elder trained in succession in his pupil room here "a great number of the most eminent lawyers".

 The Filazers', Exigenters' and Clerk of the Outlawries' Office for the Court of King's Bench was here.
 These officers were so called from the French word Fil, or thread, because they filed or threaded the writs.
 Thomas Kenyon was Filazer, Exigenter and Clerk of the Outlawries, and Andrew Edge was Filazer for Essex and Monmouthshire.

 3 Pump Court

 The Warrant of Attorney Office was here.
-This was an address of William Draper Best MP.
+This was an address by William Draper Best MP.
 This is now home to the Chambers of Oba Nsugbe QC SAN and has been a western circuit set of barristers chambers since approximately 1943.
 It now comprises 99 barristers and 12 clerks.